-The good news is that if your dog urine smells fishy and it is diagnosed as a UTI, then it is fairly easy to treat with antibiotics and symptoms should start clearing up within a couple of days.
+The good news is that if your dog’s urine smells fishy and it is diagnosed as a UTI, then it is fairly easy to treat with antibiotics.
+Symptoms should start clearing up within a couple of days.
 In most cases, a UTI will not leave any lasting damage to your dog.

 - Make sure your dog is drinking enough water.
-If your dog is properly hydrated then their urine will be clear to light yellow.
+If your dog is properly hydrated, its urine will be clear to light yellow.

 - Make sure that your dog’s genital area is clean.
-This includes shaving any hair, properly wiping it, and preventing it from touching any bacteria.
-Often dogs will lick their genital area which causes bacteria to spread.
+This includes shaving hair, properly wiping the genital area, and preventing bacteria from getting on the genital area.
+Often dogs will lick their genital area, which causes bacteria to spread.

 - Make sure that your dog is frequently urinating.
-The longer that your dog holds in their urine, the more bacteria that will build up in their bladder.
+The longer your dog holds in their urine, the more bacteria will build up in its bladder.
 Try to let your dog urinate every few hours.

 Foul Smelling Dog Urine

-Foul smelling dog urine is difficult to diagnose since it can be as simple as a dog UTI to a significant urinary tract disease like cancer.
-It’s best to take a sample of your dog’s urine and bring it a vet.
+Diagnosing the cause of foul-smelling dog urine is difficult since it can be as simple as a dog UTI to a significant urinary tract disease like cancer.
+It’s best to take a sample of your dog’s urine and bring it to a vet.
 In general, here are some tips to help diagnose the foul smelling dog urine:

-- Metabolic diseases like kidney failure, cause your dog to significantly increase their water consumption.
+- Metabolic diseases, like kidney failure, cause your dog to increase their water consumption significantly.
 As a result, this causes your dog to urinate more often and in larger quantities.
-Monitor the amount of times that your dog is urinating throughout the day.
+Monitor the number of times that your dog urinates throughout the day.

-- Bacterial diseases such as a UTI happen when dog’s urine has strong odor or their dog urine smells fishy.
-You’ll also notice abnormal urinations or general discomfort when your dog is trying to urinate.
+- Bacterial diseases such as UTIs cause a dog’s urine to have a strong odor or fishy smell.
+You’ll also notice abnormal urination or general discomfort when your dog is trying to urinate.

 Dog has Green Urine Discharge